-1 1 Planned Activities This activity will fund salaries and fringe of 1 FTE CDBG administrator, 1 PT secretary, and a Phase 2 of the NRG feasibility study to assess environmental impact and redevelopment options for the old NRG plant.
+Planned Activities This activity will fund salaries and fringe of 1 FTE CDBG administrator, 1 PT secretary, and a Phase 2 of the NRG feasibility study to assess environmental impact and redevelopment options for the old NRG plant.
 11 Project Name Demolitions Target Area DUNKIRK Goals Supported Improve Infrastructure/ Pedestrian Infrastructure Needs Addressed Infrastructure / Blight Removal Funding CDBG: \$49,398 Description To remove unsafe and un-repairable buildings within the City of Dunkirk Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 2 vacant, dilapidated buildings will be demolished with this activity.
 We estimate approximately 50 families in the surrounding neighborhoods will benefit from the removal of these unsafe, unsightly structures.
-Location Description Exact locations have not yet been selected but will fall within a CDBG designated LMI block group Planned Activities This activity will conduct asbestos surveys and demolish unsafe, vacant buildings in eligible block group areas of Dunkirk 12 Project Name Salvation Army Food Pantry Target Area DUNKIRK Goals Supported Provide Public and Youth Community Services Needs Addressed Expanded Community Outreach Funding CDBG: \$5,000 Description Funding will be used for program support staff salaries to run the food pantry program.
+Location Description Exact locations have not yet been selected but will fall within a CDBG designated LMI block group Planned Activities This activity will conduct asbestos surveys and demolish unsafe, vacant buildings in eligible block group areas of Dunkirk 12 Project Name Salvation Army Food Pantry Target Area DUNKIRK Goals Supported Provide Public and Youth Community Services Needs Addressed Expanded Community Outreach Funding CDBG: \$10,000 Description Funding will be used for program support staff salaries to run the food pantry program.
 HUD Matrix Code 05W Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 200 low/moderate income families will benefit from this activity Location Description 704 Central Ave., Dunkirk, NY

 Planned Activities This activity will provide salary support for 1 PTE to run the emergency food pantry.
-13 Project Name Adams Center for Collaborative Design Target Area DUNKIRK Goals Supported Enhanced Recreational Opportunities Needs Addressed Recreational Opportunities Funding CDBG: \$10,000 Description Provide funding to repair the failing roof or other rehabilitation of the Adams Center for Collaborative Design.
+13 Project Name Adams Center for Collaborative Design Target Area DUNKIRK Goals Supported Enhanced Recreational Opportunities Needs Addressed Recreational Opportunities Funding CDBG: \$5,000 Description Provide funding to repair the failing roof or other rehabilitation of the Adams Center for Collaborative Design.
 HUD Matrix Code 03E Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities Once The Adams is fully operational we anticipate that hundreds of Dunkirk families will benefit from its activities Location Description 600 Central Avenue, Dunkirk, NY Planned Activities Funds will be utilized to stabilize the failing roof and other building rehabilitation projects to move the building towards full usability.
-14 Project Name Wright Park Phase II Target Area DUNKIRK Goals Supported Improve Infrastructure/ Pedestrian Infrastructure Needs Addressed Recreational Opportunities Funding CDBG: \$70,000 Description This activity will create an all inclusive nature playground area and public bathroom upgrades at Wright Park.
+14 Project Name Wright Park Phase II Target Area DUNKIRK Goals Supported Improve Infrastructure/ Pedestrian Infrastructure Needs Addressed Recreational Opportunities Funding CDBG: \$70,000 Description This project will continue to build on the improvements of Wright Park and will include a lakeside all inclusive playground, a Creekside nature play area, pavilion & lighting upgrades and enhanced pedestrian and bike paths.
+The City is excited to continue to improve recreational activities and help us reach our goal of tying the waterfront, park and area neighborhoods in with the Seaway Trail.
 Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities All residents of the City of Dunkirk will enjoy the new upgrades to Wright Park, which is located by the lake in a HUD designated LMI census block.
 Approximately 12,000 persons.
-Location Description Wright Park, Dunkirk, NY Planned Activities This activity will create an all inclusive nature playground area and public bathroom upgrades at Wright Park.